Section 1: Introduction

 Applicants unsuccessful in previous PGfAR competitions may, if they wish to do so, apply for a PDG; if they believe that they can fully address the concerns raised by the PGfAR Selection Panel and that the development work to be funded via any PDG award would enable them to prepare a credible Programme Grant application in due course.

-The NIHR Research Design Service provide advice on developing research applications including involving patients and the public and the James Lind Alliance has a step-by-step guide on involvement in research identification and priority setting.
+The Research Support Service provides advice on developing research applications including involving patients and the public and the James Lind Alliance has a step-by-step guide on involvement in research identification and priority setting.

 Applicants undertaking systematic reviews should note the commitment of NIHR to publication in the PROSPERO database.
 PROSPERO was developed by the NIHR’s Centre for Reviews and Dissemination (CRD), and is the first online facility to register systematic reviews for research about health and social care from all around the world.
 Access is completely free and open to the public.
 PROSPERO registration is a condition of NIHR funding for eligible systematic reviews.